Dfte/Discovery/README.md

     - add ip2host to detect new virtual hosts
     - check for reverse dns
     - Check CN's in protocoles' certificates (ssh, ftps....)
- - Implement true python code to circumvent whatcms api

- - Rewrite the readme which kinda old now :P
+ - Rewrite the readme which is kinda old now :P